 - Keck Center Rotunda featuring the Hugo Ballin Murals & Foucault Pendulum

 - Various exhibits on astronomical instruments, space exploration, and the cosmos

 - Samuel Oschin Planetarium

-Another draw to Griffith Observatory are the views.
-If you want a photo infront of the Hollywood Sign (where you can actually see the whole thing), nothing beats Griffith Observatory.
+Another draw to Griffith Observatory is the views.
+If you want a photo in front of the Hollywood Sign (where you can actually see the whole thing), nothing beats Griffith Observatory.

 If you want a closer view, you can also hike to it from the trails.
-The only problem is that the hiking trails take you behind it.
+The only problem is that the hiking trails take you behind them.

 These antiquities are amazing and if you have been to Italy, you will find pieces that equal those found in places like Rome and Naples.